skeledrew/ratot/README.rst

 * Bring client to working state

-* Fix broken repo things
+* Fix Travis and other broken repo things

 * Make a patcher